-Why it matters: “Organizations with integrated marketing and advertising stacks are 47% more likely to be using audience-level data to personalize customer experience compared with marketers without fully integrated technologies.”
+This matters because “organizations with integrated marketing and advertising stacks are 47% more likely to be using audience-level data to personalize customer experience compared with marketers without fully integrated technologies.”
 1

-Another question I found to be incredibly relevant to my day-to-day goals of growing my business aligns my values of speed and precision – using a data-based, consumer-centric approach:
+Another question I found to be incredibly relevant to my day-to-day goals of growing my business was how to align my values of speed and precision using a data-based, consumer-centric approach.

 Always propel forward.
 With data.

 There’s so much more we can do with data – which certainly is important for the future of marketing.
 From making smarter business decisions, improved processes, and understanding our customers, one thing is certain – the singular goal of propelling forward.